Lucreeper74/Create-Metallurgy/README.md

   <br><br>
 </h1>

-Create Metallurgy is a Create Mod Addon developped by Luc_Creeper74, introducing new way of refining ores or create alloys by melting them using a new raw ore processing system wich can duplicate your ores up to x2.33 *(for now :P)*.
-Enough to make your factory stylish!
+Create Metallurgy is an addon for Create that expands ore processing with advanced metallurgy and stylish automation systems.

 ```
 💡 Feel free to share your ideas in Forum section of the Discord !